mavisguan/mavisguan/README.md

 ### 👋 Hi there
-- :eyes: I'm Mavis Guan, a senior undergraduate at Yuanpei College, Peking University
-- :book: I'm going to pursue a master degree at OSLab, School of Computer Science at PKU
+- :eyes: I'm Mavis Guan, a 2nd-year master student at School of Computer Science at PKU
-- ⚡ Fun facts:
-   - :writing_hand: I'm left-handed!
-   - :video_game: Interests: Piano/Guitar/Genshin Impact
+- :book: I'm currently working on software support for compute-in-memory (CIM) accelerators
+- 📬 Feel free to contact me through email: guanmeige001@pku.edu.cn